-The legal basis of arbitration in Indonesia is provided for in Law No.30 of 1999 on Arbitration and Alternative Dispute Resolution ("Arbitration Law").
+The legal basis of arbitration in Indonesia is regulated by Law No.30 of 1999 on Arbitration and Alternative Dispute Resolution ("Arbitration Law").
 The Arbitration Law was established to diminish the interference of courts, reduce the judicial burden, and assure the enforceability of arbitral awards.